hhvm/user-documentation/guides/hhvm/98-FAQ/01-faq.md

 [Every 8 weeks](https://github.com/facebook/hhvm/wiki/Release%20Schedule).

-### How do I configure HHVM?
-What are my options?

-Many times, HHVM can be run directly from the command line without any additional configuration: `hhvm file.php` or, for a server, `sudo hhvm -m server`.

-However, we understand that more fine tuned configuration may be necessary, particularly in server mode.

-HHVM allows for many [runtime option variations](../configuration/introduction.md).
-For some configuration options, they can be set at the command line (e.g., `hhvm -m server -d hhvm.log.level=Error`).
-However, many times you will use a `config.ini` file and run HHVM with a command similar to: `hhvm -m server -c config.ini`.

-For other options that can be given to HHVM, type `hhvm --help` at the command line.

 ### What code does HHVM currently run?

-* **Facebook**: HHVM runs Facebook.com in production.
+* **Facebook**: HHVM has run [www.facebook.com](https://www.facebook.com) in production since 2013.
 * **WordPress**: [hhvm.com](http://hhvm.com), a WordPress blog, is running on HHVM.
-* **MediaWiki**: MediaWiki installations can run on HHVM.
+* **MediaWiki**: MediaWiki installations can run on HHVM, and [Wikipedia](http://wikipedia.org) has run on HHVM since 2014.
 * All the top 20 PHP frameworks.
-See the [frameworks test page](http://hhvm.com/frameworks/) to see what % of their unit tests we pass.
+See the [frameworks test page](http://hhvm.com/frameworks/) to see what percent of their unit tests we pass.
 Most frameworks will run perfectly fine even if we don't pass every test, as the tests might be verifying error message matching, etc.

 Here are some other places HHVM is being used: https://github.com/facebook/hhvm/wiki/Users